ddprzy37/Task-manager/README.md

 * Add tasks with due dates and descriptions
 * Move tasks between To Do, In Progress, and Done columns
 * Color-coded when tasks are nearing the deadline or are overdue
+* Delete tasks from the board

 Usage:

 * Click on the "Add Task" button to add a new task.
 Fill in the task name, due date, and description in the modal.
 * Drag and drop tasks between the To Do, In Progress, and Done columns to update their progress.
 * Tasks will be color-coded to indicate if they are nearing the deadline (yellow) or overdue (red).
+* Click on the delete button next to a task to remove it from the board.

 Technologies used:
 * HTML